Doris Speed

-Doris Speed, MBE (3 February 1899 – 16 November 1994) was an English actress, best known for her role as landlady of the Rovers Return Inn Annie Walker on Coronation Street, a role she played from the programme's first episode in 1960 until 1983.
+Doris Speed (3 February 1899 – 16 November 1994) was an English actress, best known for her role as landlady of the Rovers Return Inn and later mayor of the fictional Weatherfield, Annie Walker, on the British television soap opera Coronation Street.
+Speed was one of the original cast members and played this role from the programme's first episode in 1960 until her departure in 1983.

 Early life and career

-Speed was born in Chorlton, Lancashire (later to become part of Manchester) on 3 February 1899.
+Speed was born in Chorlton, Lancashire (later part of Manchester) on 3 February 1899.
 As a child, she toured with her parents George, a singer and Ada (née Worsley) Speed, an actress, moving to different schools almost every week.
 Her debut came to her at the age of three years old, as she toddled onstage in a nightdress to sing a song about a golliwog.
 Two years later, she made her acting debut as the velvet-suited infant Prince of Rome in a Victorian melodrama, called The Royal Divorce.
 Speed was later quoted as saying "Acting was all I ever wanted to do".

 Speed took a course in shorthand and typing at a local technical college in 1915, and shortly after finishing it, took a job with Guinness in Manchester to support her parents' stage careers.
 She joined Guinness as a clerk, but over her 41 years working for the company, rose to become personal assistant to the regional manager.
 However, she was also an active member of the local amateur dramatics group, The Unnamed Society, who were well regarded, and she received good notices in The Manchester Guardian for her roles with the group from 1937 onwards.
 Appearing in The Unnamed Society's 1949 production of Hamlet, the paper's reviewer noted that Speed "acted splendidly" playing the Queen.

 She also worked with Chorlton Rep and other companies.
 On stage, she performed a number of Shakespearean parts, led the chorus of women in Murder in the Cathedral, played Mrs Sullen in The Beaux' Stratagem, the mother in The Lady's Not For Burning and in Amphitryon 38 by Jean Giraudoux, appeared as the Greek beauty Leda.

 Following the end of the Second World War, Speed appeared in hundreds of radio plays, and subsequently went into television.
 In ITV's early days on air, she was in two Granada Television series: Shadow Squad, a 1950s police television series, in an episode written by Tony Warren, and a year later, in its spin-off, Skyport, as the tea lady.
 Speed was in two television plays, The Myth Makers and Vital Statistics, in addition to the 1959 Hammer Studios Stanley Baker vehicle Hell Is a City, set in her native Manchester.